atk4/dsql/docs/queries.rst

 --------------

-Limit and Order are normally not included to avoid side-effects, but you can modify $template_update to include those tags.
+Limit and Order are normally not included to avoid side-effects, but you can modify :php:attr:`$template_update` to include those tags.

 Dropping attributes
 ===================

-If you have called where() several times, there is a way to remove all whe were clauses from the query and strart from start:
+If you have called where() several times, there is a way to remove all whe were clauses from the query and start from start:

 .. php:method:: del($tag)

     :param string $tag: part of the query to delete/reset.

 Example::